-Can’t wait to see 'Tokyo Olympiad' without leaving the house?
-Hunting down a streaming service to buy, rent, download, or view the Kon Ichikawa-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.
+Craving a viewing of 'Tokyo Olympiad' without leaving the house?
+Tracking down a streaming service to buy, rent, download, or watch the Kon Ichikawa-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Tokyo Olympiad' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Tokyo Olympiad' right now, here are some particulars about the Tokyo Olympic Film Association, TOHO documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Tokyo Olympiad' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Tokyo Olympiad' right now, here are some specifics about the Tokyo Olympic Film Association, TOHO documentary flick.

 Tokyo Olympiad starring Abebe Bikila, Ahmed Issa, Yoshinori Sakai, Joe Frazier has a Not Rated rating, a runtime of about 2 hr 50 min, and a scheduled release date of October 20th, 1965.

-It received a user score of 78/100 on TMDb, which collated reviews from 45 experienced users.
+It received a user score of 78/100 on TMDb, which put together reviews from 45 experienced users.

-Ready to dive into the plot?
+Need a quick rundown of the movie?
 Here's the plot: "This impressionistic portrait of the 1964 Tokyo Summer Olympics pays as much attention to the crowds and workers as it does to the actual competitive events.
 Highlights include an epic pole-vaulting match between West Germany and America, and the final marathon race through Tokyo's streets.
 Two athletes are highlighted: Ethiopian marathon runner Abebe Bikila, who receives his second gold medal, and runner Ahamed Isa from Chad, representing a country younger than he is."

-'Tokyo Olympiad' is currently available to rent, purchase, or stream via subscription on Google Play Movies, Apple TV, Fandango At Home, YouTube, HBO Max, Criterion Channel, and HBO Max Amazon Channel .
+'Tokyo Olympiad' is currently available to rent, purchase, or stream via subscription on Fandango At Home, YouTube, Apple TV, HBO Max, HBO Max Amazon Channel, Google Play Movies, and Criterion Channel .

 Watch 'Tokyo Olympiad' Online